vaibhavchellani/zkrollup-tutorial/site/codelabs/how-to-write-a-codelab.md

 5. Checking that the receiver account exists in `intermediate_root`
 6. Crediting the receiver account
 7. Updating the `accounts_root`to get `final_root`

-### Deposits to rollup

-< Mention how deposits to rollup will work >
-< Mention that it is out of scope for workshop >
-< Mention links >

-## Part 3 - Processing a single transaction

-We will create a circuit to perform all checks and state updates we defined in the section before this.

 ### Let's get started 🎊🎉